chromium/chromium/docs/updater/design_doc.md

 ![Updater process architecture diagram](images/architecture.svg)

 The updater may be installed *per-user* or *system-wide*.
-If installed per-user, the updater can only update applications owned by that user, whereas a system- wide updater can update applications owned by any entity on the system.
+If installed per-user, the updater may lack permissions to update applications owned by other users, whereas a system- wide updater can update applications owned by any entity on the system.
 In multi-user systems, it is efficient for software such as the browser to be installed system-wide, owned by root (or the system user) and run by individual users, but this requires the updater to maintain root privileges in order to update it.
 Therefore, in a system-wide installation, the server process runs as root (or at high integrity).
 One system-wide installation of the updater and any number of per-user installations of the updater can coexist and operate independently on the same system.

 Different versions of the updater can coexist even within the same installation of the updater, but only one such instance is *active*.
 Inactive versions of the